Navigating the journey of pregnancy

 Designing the nursery

-Selecting a crib with safety certifications forms the foundation of a secure sleeping environment for the infant.
-Blackout curtains assist in establishing circadian rhythms early on, while a changing station organized with diapers and wipes streamlines late-night care.
-Soft lighting solutions allow parents to check on the sleeping baby without disrupting their rest cycles.
+Selecting a bassinet with approved safety standards forms the foundation of safe sleep guidelines.
+Blackout curtains assist in establishing circadian rhythms early on, while a changing station organized with essential hygiene products streamlines late-night care.
+Dimmable nightlights allow parents to check on the sleeping baby without disrupting their rest cycles.

 Packing the hospital bag